authelia/authelia/docs/deployment/supported-proxies/haproxy.md

     acl host-jenkins hdr(host) -i jenkins.example.com
     acl host-nextcloud hdr(host) -i nextcloud.example.com
     acl host-phpmyadmin hdr(host) -i phpmyadmin.example.com
+    acl host-heimdall hdr(host) -i heimdall.example.com
     ```
 3. Add backend route for your service(s), for example:
     ```
     use_backend be_jenkins if host-jenkins
     use_backend be_nextcloud if host-nextcloud
     use_backend be_phpmyadmin if host-phpmyadmin
+    use_backend be_heimdall if host-heimdall
     ```
 4. Add backend definitions for your service(s), for example:
     ```